shred/commons-suncalc/src/site/markdown/usage.md

 ## Parameters

-All parameters are given in a builder-style interface.
-You can chain them together, and then call `execute()` to perform the computation.
+All parameters are passed in a fluent builder-style interface.
+After retrieving the builder from `compute()`, you can chain the parameter setters, and finally call `execute()` to perform the computation.

 ```java
 SunPosition pos = SunPosition.compute().today().at(12.3, 45.6).execute();